StefMa/AndroidArtifacts/DEVELOPMENT.md

 They are set up the `publishing {}` block for the current project.

-The `guru.stefma.artifacts` plugin is an "umbrella" plugin which will only apply the current "worker plugin" - based on the current environment.
+The `guru.stefma.artifacts` plugin is an "umbrella" plugin which will only apply the correct "worker plugin" - based on the current environment.

 Anyway.
 Both worker plugins share the same API.
 The [`ArtifactsExtension`](src/main/kotlin/guru/stefma/androidartifacts/ArtifactsExtension.kt).